ogotoh/spaln/README.md

 ## <a name="Changes">Changes from previous version</a>
 ## Changes in version 3.0.7
 1. Update simd_functions.h.
-A few intrinsics that are not supported by some AVX512 subfamilies are replaced by other equivalent ones.
+A few functions that are not included in some x86intrin.h header file are replaced by other equivalent ones.
-2. Update fwd2h1.cc and fwd2h1_simd.h for more exact alignment scoring at phase-2 splice boundaries.
+2. Update fwd2h1.cc and fwd2h1_simd.h for more rigorous alignment scoring at phase-2 splice boundaries.

 ## Changes in version 3.0.6d